-For fiscal years beginning in 1995, Kansas legislation established statutory limits on increases in contribution rates for KPERS employers.
+For KPERS fiscal years beginning in 1995, Kansas legislation established statutory limits on increases in contribution rates for KPERS employers.
 Annual increases in the employer contribution rates related to subsequent benefit enhancements are not subject to these limitations.
-The statutory cap increase over the prior year contribution rate is 0.9% and 1.0%, respectively, of total payroll for the KPERS fiscal years ended June 30, 2014 and 2015.
+The statutory cap increase over the prior year contribution rate is 1.1% and 1.0%, respectively, of total payroll for the KPERS fiscal years ended June 30, 2016 and 2015.

-The actuarially determined employer contribution rate and the statutory contribution rate was 9.18% and 9.48% for the fiscal years ended June 30, 2016 and 2015, respectively.
-Contributions to the Pension Plan from the Authority were \$ 363,562 and \$ 317,558 for the years ended June 30, 2016 and 2015, respectively.
+The actuarially determined employer contribution rate and the statutory contribution rate was 9.18% for the fiscal years ended June 30, 2017 and 2016.
+Contributions to the Pension Plan from the Authority were \$ 365,848 and \$ 363,537 for the years ended June 30, 2017 and 2016, respectively.